msppstata/quant1/04-Graphs.md

 * Also see > Manual
 * Show examples of other graphs from the manual entry
 * This gives an idea of the types of graphs that are available
-* You can find detailed information on specific graphs using `help graph graphtype` or by looking through the pdf manuals' bookmarks
+* You can find detailed information on specific graphs using [Visual overview for creating graphs](http://www.stata.com/support/faqs/graphics/gph/stata-graphs/) or by looking through the pdf manuals' bookmarks